ARPA-SIMC/WeatherGenerator/WG2D/TestWG2D/readme.txt

 from Matlab to C/C++ programming language.
 The algorithm is totally open.
 A simple interface is provided in order to test the software.
+The interface provided needs some Qt libraries.
+To compile and run you can use the project Makeall_WG2D which includes all dependencies and libraries used by the weather generator and its interface

 Input: